-Final tweaks and speed optimization add-ons implemented after developing websites does improve page speed though, bringing down load time to at least reach the Gap of Death.
+Final tweaks and speed optimization add-ons implemented after developing websites does improve page speed though, bringing down the load time to at least reach the Gap of Death.
 But even within this performance zone, conversion rates go down by 7 percent for each second of delay after the expected page load time of 2 seconds.

 On the other hand, website owners wary of speed optimization tactics can aim for higher website performance by avoiding the following deadly mistakes as well:

 Mediocre web hosts selling cost-effective services continue to maximize profitability by hosting thousands of websites on single instances of bloated Apache stacks.
 Un-optimized servers running thousands of public websites on a single server stack is particularly harmful to ecommerce websites characterized by uncontrollable web traffic spikes, multimedia content and large website files.

 Web hosting and development companies with a common response to speed optimization concerns that “everyone’s got broadband these days” translates directly into financial losses and damaged brand reputation for online businesses.
 Attractive website performance is critical to the success of ecommerce businesses since websites taking more than 3 seconds to load immediately lose 40 percent of the traffic.
 79 percent of dissatisfied visitors almost never return to slow ecommerce sites!

 Perhaps then, investing time and money in pursuing the highest quality web hosting services is key to maintaining high-performance websites generating vast revenue streams by attracting visitor attention efficiently and accurately.

 Website speed optimization is an ongoing and evolving process and goes well beyond subscribing to the best web hosting services in the world.
 Some business decisions intended to maximize revenue by altering website design and features adversely affect website performance by stealing size-able chunks from the bandwidth allotted to each individual visitor.

 Additional features and functionality always pleases website owners and developers.
 Widgets and plugins enable convenient changes to existing websites along with a slight burden on website performance.
 Even with the smallest of widgets such as the Google+ button box, the burden to website performance in terms of page load time can increase by as much as 2 seconds in some instances.